 The Buffaloes are the only PAC-12 team that will be under the direction of a new head coach as Mel Tucker replaces Mike MacIntyre who was fired on November 18, a day after the Buffaloes lost their sixth straight game following a 5-0 start.
 Kurt Roper was named interim coach for the season finale at Cal which the Buffs lost 33-21 to finish 5-7.
 MacIntyre was 30-44 overall with the Buffaloes, but just 14-39 in PAC-12 games.
 8 of those 14 league wins came in the 2016 season when MacIntyre led Colorado to the conference championship game and was named Coach of the Year by the AP.
 As for Tucker, it will be his first head coaching gig.
 The veteran assistant served as Georgia's defensive coordinator and defensive backs coach from 2016-2018.

 Arizona is one of four teams that will kick off the season a week ahead of the rest of the field.
-The Wildcats visit Hawaii on August 24th, the same day that Florida meet at Camping World Stadium in Orlando.
+The Wildcats visit Hawaii on August 24th, the same day that Florida and the Miami Hurricanes meet at Camping World Stadium in Orlando.

 The preseason PAC-12 media poll agrees with the computer's selections of Oregon and Utah as division champions, but voted Washington as a very close second in the North and USC as a distant runner-up in the South.